Rainbox-dev/Aces-Anim-OpenColorIO-Config/aces-anim_1.0.3/README.md

 Colorspaces
 -

-Colorspaces in this configurations are grouped into the following families: ACES, ADX, Look, Output, Input, Utility, Aliases.
+Colorspaces in this configuration are grouped into the following families: ACES, ADX, Look, Output, Input, Utility, Aliases.
 Descriptions for the colorspaces in the different families are provided below.

 For ease of use across a broader number of applications, the family name of each colorspace is pre-prended to the colorspace name when the configuration is authored.
 Those prefixes will be omitted in this document, but will show up when the configuration is loaded and used.